joelmoniz/DepthNets/cyclegan/README.md

 ## How to run

+To use this part you need to first perform the following steps: <br />
-In order to get the data set up we will have to perform many steps.
-In the `data/` folder there are three folders: `celeba`, `celeba_faceswap`, and `vgg`, each containing their own `README.md` file on how to prepare the data.
-Before starting this process, one must compile the `FaceWarperServer` which is in the parent directory.
+1) Get date: In the `data/` folder there are three sub-folders: `celeba`, `celeba_faceswap`, and `vgg`, each containing their own `README.md` file on how to prepare the data. <br />
+2) Compile the `FaceWarperServer` which is in the parent directory.

 ### Cleaning up face swaps